Meet the USDSA Staff and National Trainers

 David trains private security from aircraft manufacturing, banking entities, and Fortune 500 companies.
 He is featured in a hand-to-hand combat DVD and is a co-owner of a combatives training center in the Midwest.

-Mike Willis, Law Enforcement Program Coordinator and National Training Director
+Mike Willis, Law Enforcement National Training and Program Director

 Mike is a former full-time law enforcement officer and team leader/point man for an active multi-agency SWAT Team.
 He holds a Bachelor of Science in administration of justice as well numerous instructor certifications and credentials in law enforcement training.